The role the official languages

 (1) Persons belonging to a cultural, religious or linguistic community may not be denied the right, with other members of that community—

-(a) to enjoy their culture, practice their religion and use their language; and
+their religion and use their language; and

 (b) to form, join and maintain cultural, religious and linguistic associations and other organs of civil society.